 grep –v ‘^$’ filename

-Note:-v option is used to negate the search term, here ^$ indicates empty line, so our grep –v is filtering empty lines in the output.
+Note:-v option is used to negate the search term, here ^$ indicates empty line, so our grep –v is filtering blank lines in the output.

 Example4: Search for words which are bash, baash, bsh, baaash, baaaaash,